rybla/shape-lang/design/Transformations.md

 ```

 anywhere that a function no longer fits on the right, it should go into a hole.

+[henry] this is already solved by the transformations that modify the type of a
+let if we require applications to always be eta-expanded (even if they are not
+displayed this way).

 ## Modify one function to accomadate another